22ND ANNUAL

 What is your pet policy?

+No pets allowed on our property.
 We value all our guests with disabilities and we welcome service animals on our farm.
 Due to our property being certified organic and our philosophy to adhere and honor those rules, no pets other than ADA trained and harnessed service animals are allowed on the grounds.
 Service animals are as defined by ADA.
 As a working farm we have guardian dogs roaming the grounds.
 The dogs are friendly to people but are NOT friendly to outside animals.

 parking